ProlificsPanther/MessagesInPantherWeb/README.md

 comes from the message file, an alternate form of this function, sm_web_msgno_box(), may be used instead.

-Message file helps to have all messages in one place and makes it easier when updates are required.
-Especially for large application where messages are used repeatedly.
-But it is not mandatory to use the message file.
-You can pass the message string directly to the function.
+Using a Message file is optional as it helps to have all messages in one place and making it easier when updates are required; especially for larger applications where messages are used repeatedly.You can pass the message string directly to the function.
 The function definition for proc sm_web_message_box() is like below.
 ````
 proc  sm_web_message_box(text, title, options, icon)
 {